 How many ways can you say “snow” in Manitoba?
 Let me count the ways.
 During my first winter here, my sister warned me about “blowing snow” because it limited visibility and made it hard to drive.
-Also, she said that sleet, made roads slippery, and to always, always steer clear of black ice, because passing through or stepping on it would be disastrous.
+She also said that sleet, made roads slippery, and to always, always steer clear of black ice, because passing through or stepping on it would be disastrous.

-For someone who learned about winter from watching Disney’s “Frozen”, I still had a romantic view of what to expect.
-With snow (and all its types) an integral part of life now in my new home, I set out to learn more about hail, frost, ice. . . actually, anything that’s frozen.
+For someone who came from a tropical country, I still had a romantic view of what to expect.
+With snow (and all its types) an integral part of life now in my new home, I set out to learn more about hail, frost, ice. . . anything that’s frozen.
 Here’s what I learned:

 There are four types of snow crystals.
 They are called:

-- Snowflakes – are single ice crystals or clusters of ice crystals that fall from a cloud.
-These are the pretty, white flakes that fall directly from the sky as precipitation and they are often symmetrical.
-Symmetrical yes, but still, no two snowflakes are exactly alike right?
+- Snowflakes – These are single ice crystals or clusters of ice crystals that fall from a cloud.
+These are pretty, white flakes that fall directly from the sky as precipitation and they are often symmetrical (symmetrical yes, but still, no two snowflakes are exactly alike right?).

-- Hoarfrost – when ice crystals fall on a surface (like tree branches, leaves, wires, etc.) that is lower in temperature or below freezing than the surrounding atmosphere, the result is the rapid freezing of the moist crystals into solid state.
-A line of hoarfrost-covered trees makes for one of the most surreal scenes that you will ever see in Manitoba.
+- Hoarfrost – When ice crystals fall on a surface (like tree branches, leaves, wires, etc.) that is lower in temperature or below freezing than the surrounding atmosphere, the result is the rapid freezing of the moist crystals into solid state.
+The result is an ice cover that is glossy, almost ice sculpture-like.
+Seeing a line of hoarfrost-covered trees in Manitoba was one of the most surreal and breathtaking experiences in my newcomer life.
 So beautiful!

-- Graupel – these are cute, opaque, capsule-shaped ice crystals.
+- Graupel – These are cute, opaque, capsule-shaped ice crystals.
 They are often around 2-5 millimeters (0.1 to 0.2 inches) in size.
-They are formed when ice crystals travel through super cooled water droplets at temperatures below freezing and rounds the crystals out.
+They are formed when ice crystals travel through super-cooled water droplets at temperatures below freezing.
+This rounds the crystals out.
 If the ice crystals are more than 5 millimeters and harder, then they are called hail.

 There are also types of snowfall

-Knowing the various types of snowfall is also important, especially for one’s safety.
-Here’s the key to understanding the weather advisories fully:
+Knowing the various types of snowfall is important for one’s safety.
+It will help you understand weather advisories better:

-- Blizzard – is a violent winter storm, lasting at least three hours.
-It combines subfreezing temperatures and very strong wind.
-It is laden with blowing snow which reduces visibility if you are outside.
-In Manitoba, a Blizzard Warning is issued when “winds of 40 km/hr or greater are expected to cause widespread reductions in visibility to 400 meters or less, due to blowing snow, or blowing snow in combination of falling snow, for at least 4 hours”.
+- Blizzard – This is a violent winter storm lasting at least three hours.
+It combines subfreezing temperatures and very strong winds.
+It comes with blowing snow which reduces visibility if you are outside.
+A Blizzard Warning is issued in Manitoba when “winds of 40 km/hr or greater are expected to cause widespread reduction in visibility to 400 meters or less, due to blowing snow, or blowing snow in combination of falling snow, for at least 4 hours”.

-- Snow squall – is a brief but intense snowfall that greatly reduces visibility and often comes with strong winds.
-A watch alert is issued when “conditions are favourable for the development of brief periods of very poor visibilities caused by heavy snow and blowing snow”.
+- Snow squall – This is a brief but intense snowfall that greatly reduces visibility and often comes with strong winds.
+A watch alert is issued when “conditions are favourable for the development of brief periods of very poor visibilities caused by heavy snow and blowing snow.”

-- Winter storm – when two or more severe and potentially dangerous winter weather conditions combine, it is called a winter storm.
-In Manitoba, a Winter Storm Watch is issued when “conditions are favourable for the development of severe and potentially dangerous winter weather, including a blizzard, major snowfall (25 cm or more within 24 hours) or significant snowfall combined with freezing rain, strong winds, blowing snow, and/or extreme windchill”.
-A Winter Storm Warning is issued when “severe and potentially dangerous winter weather conditions are expected, including a major snowfall and significant snowfall combined with freezing rain, strong winds, blowing snow and/or extreme cold”.
+- Winter storm – When two or more severe and potentially dangerous winter weather conditions combine, it is called a winter storm.
+A Winter Storm Watch is issued when “conditions are favourable for the development of severe and potentially dangerous winter weather, including a blizzard, major snowfall (25 cm or more within 24 hours) or significant snowfall combined with freezing rain, strong winds, blowing snow, and/or extreme windchill”.
+A Winter Storm Warning is issued when “severe and potentially dangerous winter weather conditions are expected, including a major snowfall and significant snowfall combined with freezing rain, strong winds, blowing snow and/or extreme cold.”

-- Snow flurry – snow that falls for short durations and with varying intensity.
-Flurries are those light, fluttering snow that melt on the pavement a few minutes after they fall.
+- Snow flurry – Snow that falls for short durations and with varying intensity.
+Flurries are light, fluttering snow that melt on pavements a few minutes after they fall.
 They are not alarming at all.

 Finally, there are also types of snow cover:

-- New snow – recent deposit of snow where you can still see shapes of snow crystals.
+- New snow – This is a recent deposit of snow where you can still see shapes of snow crystals.

-- Perennial snow – snow that deposits over numerous winter seasons and does not thaw in melt season.
-One tough bugger!
+- Perennial snow – Snow that deposits over numerous winter seasons and does not thaw in the melt season.
+Tough bugger!

 Snow formations and snow shapes that occur naturally are also called by various names.
-The overhanging snow you may see at the edge of a cliff is called a cornice.
+Overhanging snow you might see at the edge of cliffs is called a cornice.
 A crust is a hard snow surface lying on a softer layer.
-Aside from these ice formations, there are also megadunes, penitents, sastrugi, ripple marks, and many more, but these are formations that are rarely seen in Manitoba.
+There are also megadunes, penitents, sastrugi, ripple marks, and many more, but these are rarely seen in Manitoba.